raspberrypisig/minimal-mistakes/_posts/2017-1-30-dashboards-without-learning.md

 [Nodered Dashboards](https://github.com/node-red/node-red-dashboard)

 Rob C. told me about this.
 I was investigating alternative solutions but this one is really cool.
+Requires learning Node RED (Installed by default on later versions of Raspbian).